 2. Infants have the ability to actively participate, learn, and form attachments.

-3. Parents have the primary role in nurturing and in providing early learning experiences
+3. Parents have the primary role in nurturing and in providing early learning experiences and may require assistance or

-and may require assistance or instruction to effectively care for a special needs child.
+instruction to effectively care for a special needs child.

-4. Developmental outcome is determined by the interaction between biological disorder
+4. Developmental outcome is determined by the interaction between biological disorder and environmental factors.

 Services Provided In Physical Therapy